KeearnM/Project-1---Santorini/README.md

-# Santorini

-This is a javascript html css interpration of the classic board game Santorini

 ## The Game

 Santorini is a grid based game.
 Every round the players can first move then choose on either an empty grid or on top of an already built building.
 The game ends when a player either built a three level building and reached the top of it or when all opposing players are rendered immobile.